-CREDIT: Level 1 - one credit Level 2 - one credit GRADES:
+CREDIT: Level 1 - one credit Level 2 - one credit Level 3 one credit

 In level 2, students continue to develop proficiency in all four language skills - listening, speaking, reading, and writing - with emphasis on the ability to communicate orally and in writing.
 They learn to function in real-life situations using more complex sentences and language structures.
 They read material on familiar topics and produce short writing samples.
 Students continue to explore as they study the themes of Home Life, Student Life, Leisure Time and Vacation/Travel.

 In level 3, students continue to develop and refine their proficiency in all four language skills - with emphasis on the ability to interact orally and in writing.
 They communicate using more complex language structures on a variety of topics, moving from concrete to more abstract concepts.
 Students comprehend the main ideas of the authentic materials that they read and hear, and they are able to identify significant details when the topics are familiar.
 Students gain a deeper understanding of the world around them while studying Rights & Responsibilities, Future Plans & Choices, Teen Culture, Environment, and Humanities.

 Arabic 4 Honors: Prerequisites: Level 3 or equivalency test.
 Students retain language skills with an emphasis on the ability to interact orally & in writing.
 Authentic reading selections are explored.
 Students will also communicate using more complex language structures & express abstract ideas with reasonable fluency.

 IB Arabic SL 1 & SL 2: Prerequisites: Level 3 or equivalency test.
 Students effectively communicate & understand more complex structures on a variety of topics.
 The emphasis is placed on using language skills in realistic contexts utilizing authentic materials & literary works.

 PRE-REQUISITES: None for Level 1; all other levels require completion of previous level or successful performance on an equivalency test.